konsumation/model/README.md

 ### value

-Deliver Value for a given date.
+Deliver value for a given date.

 #### Parameters